stomy22/BD_Spot_AR_Control/README.md

 - use ubuntu 18.04
 - Follow [Spot SDK](https://dev.bostondynamics.com/) to install the boston dynamics python library
 - install these additional python librarys: numpy, opencv, threading
-- copy all the folder [python](src/python) to this computer
+- copy all scripts of this folder [python](src/python) to interface pc

 ### edge computer
 - use windows 10
 - install unity
 - load [hololens_handtracking](src/unity/) into Unity
-- you can find the scripts [here](src/unity/hololens_handtracking/Assets/Scripts/)
+- you can find the unity scripts [here](src/unity/hololens_handtracking/Assets/Scripts/)

 ## important
-Advice:
-- always start the Linux Computer with the Python Script **Before** you start the Unity Application
+always start the Linux Computer with the Python Script **Before** you start the Unity Application

 ## Setup